mpv-player/mpv/DOCS/man/input.rst

         match even if the default (builtin) demuxer is used, but there is no hard guarantee.

+    ``track-list/N/decoder-desc``
+        If this track is being decoded, the human-readable decoder name,

+    ``track-list/N/demux-w``, ``track-list/N/demux-h``
+        Video size hint as indicated by the container.
+(Not always accurate.)

+    ``track-list/N/demux-channel-count``
+        Number of audio channels as indicated by the container.
+(Not always accurate - in particular, the track could be decoded as a different number of channels.)

+    ``track-list/N/demux-channels``
+        Channel layout as indicated by the container.
+(Not always accurate.)

+    ``track-list/N/demux-samplerate``
+        Audio sample rate as indicated by the container.
+(Not always accurate.)

+    ``track-list/N/demux-fps``
+        Video FPS as indicated by the container.
+(Not always accurate.)

+    ``track-list/N/audio-channels`` (deprecated)
+        Deprecated alias for ``track-list/N/demux-channel-count``.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: